spencerahill/clim-change-course_2025/_sources/chapters/glossary.md

   This cannot be directly observed: we don't have a 2nd Earth available where we can instantly double ${\text{CO}_2}$ and then watch equilibrate over thousands of years.
 It therefore must be estimated using climate models.

+cloud
+  You know, those white puffy things in the sky.
+Suspensions of liquid water droplets or ice crystals or a mixture of the two.

+  Can be categorized in numerous ways.
+For our purposes, there are three key cloud types: {term}`low cloud`, {term}`high cloud`, and {term}{term}`cumulonimbus` cloud.

+  Hugely important for Earth's {term}`top of atmosphere` radiative balance, as quantified in the {term}`cloud radiative effect`.
+As such, also hugely important for the *change* in Earth's TOA radiative balance in response to a {term}`radiative forcing`, as quantified in the {term}`cloud feedback`.

+cloud condensation nuclei
+  Particles, a.k.a. {term}`aerosol`, suspended in the atmosphere that water can condense onto to form cloud droplets or ice crystals in air that has reached {term}`saturation`.
+Often abbreviated CCN.

+  In the absence of sufficient CCN, even once air reaches {term}`saturation`, cloud droplets or ice crystals will not immediately form, and instead the air will be become *supersaturated*.

+  All else equal, the more CCN present in a given saturated air parcel, the more cloud droplets and/or ice crystals will form.
+For a fixed amount of condensed water, this results in smaller droplets on average, which acts to increase the cloud's {term}`albedo`.

 cloud feedback
-  The {term}`radiative feedback` due to changes in cloud properties.
+  The {term}`radiative feedback` due to changes in {term}`cloud` properties.
+In essence, the rate of change of the {term}`cloud radiative effect` per Kelvin surface warming.

+  The current best estimate of the global-mean cloud feedback is that it is a mildly {term}`positive feedback`.

-  These are highly uncertain, due to the large number of processes involved and the vast range of underlying physical scales, from micron-scale changes in e.g. cloud droplet size that influence cloud {term}`albedo` all the way up to changes in planetary-scale flow patterns that influence the overall location, extent, and height of different cloud types.
+  However, these are highly uncertain, due to the large number of processes involved and the vast range of underlying physical scales, from micron-scale changes in e.g. cloud droplet size that influence cloud {term}`albedo` all the way up to changes in planetary-scale flow patterns that influence the overall location, extent, and height of different cloud types.
+As such, a considerably more positive feedback, or even a slightly {term}`negative feedback`, cannot currently be ruled out.

-  That said, the current best estimate of the global-mean cloud feedback is that it is a mildly {term}`positive feedback`.
+  Of all the individual feedbacks, the cloud feedback contributes the greatest amount of uncertainty to the net feedback.

+cloud radiative effect
+  Essentially, the amount that the existence of {term}`cloud` alters the {term}`top of atmosphere` radiative balance.
+Physical dimensions are power per unit area, so SI units are Watts per square meter ($\text{W m}^{-2}$).
+Often abbreviated CRE.

+  Signed positive downward, i.e. into the atmosphere: positive CRE means that clouds cause a net *increase* of radiation to be absorbed within the climate system, whereas negative CRE means that clouds cause a net *decrease* of absorbed radiation.

+  Can be defined for just the {term}`shortwave radiation` ("SW CRE"), just the {term}`longwave radiation` ("LW CRE"), or their combination ("net CRE"), which is just the sum of the SW CRE and LW CRE.
+Each flavor can be defined/computed for the global average as well as locally.

+  Globally averaged for Earth's present climate, the SW CRE is strongly negative, roughly $-50\text{ W m}^{-2}$, the LW CRE is moderately positive, roughly $+30\text{ W m}^{-2}$, and thus the net CRE is negative, roughly $-20\text{ W m}^{-2}$.
+Thus, all together clouds act to cool Earth's climate.

+  To be distinguished from {term}`cloud feedback`: whereas CRE refers to conditions for a given climate state, units $\text{W m}^{-2}$, cloud feedback is about the *change* in CRE with surface temperature change, units $\text{W m}^{-2}\text{ K}^{-1}$, as the system works toward a new equilibrium in response to some {term}`radiative forcing`.

+  (More technically, CRE is computed using the numerical models of radiative transfer within {term}`climate model`s.
+For a given state of the atmosphere, the radiative transfer code is run once to get the "all-sky" conditions.
+The code is then repeated but with all clouds artificially *removed* from the atmosphere to get the "clear-sky" conditions.
+The CRE is then taken as the all-sky minus the clear-sky.
+There are also methods to try to compute it from observational data without relying on a numerical model, which we won't go into.)

+  (We don't cover it, but one can also define a *surface* CRE: how much the radiative imbalance at the *surface*, rather than at TOA, is affected by clouds.)

+cumulonimbus
+  The deep clouds that extend from the surface sometimes all the way up to the {term}`tropopause, where they spread out laterally.
+This gives them the overall shape reminiscent of a blacksmith's anvil, and hence the upper horizontally expansive part is called a cloud *anvil*.

+  Caused by deep convection: very warm and moist air relative to the air above it becomes buoyant, which causes it to rise, creating cloud and heavy rainfall in the process.

+  Taken as a whole, including both the narrower convective tower and the more expansive upper anvil, their net {term}`cloud radiative effect` is slightly positive: the trapping of {term}`longwave radiation` by both the tower and anvil win out over the reflection of {term}`shortwave radiation`.

+  A useful starting point for thinking about the development of cumulonimbus clouds is to assume the air is undergoing {term}`adiabatic` ascent, and as such that its {term}`moist static energy` as it ascends through the troposphere is the same as the value it started with near the surface.

 emission height
   The height above the surface at which the atmospheric temperature is equal to the blackbody temperature corresponding to Earth's outgoing longwave radiation (OLR).
 Physical dimensions are height, so SI units are meters, but it's usually expressed in kilometers.